There are several variables to consider when you purchase a new furnace:

 - Do any of the residents living in the home suffer from respiratory problems?

 - Which type and size system do you require to heat your size of home?

-BW/Cook Service Experts is here to help clear up any confusion with what the furnace efficiency rating is and how it can affect your home and your budget.
+BW/Cook Service Experts is here to help explain what the furnace efficiency rating is and what it means for your home and your budget.

-The furnace efficiency rating helps calculate how much energy you will need to heat your home and, in the long run, how much it will cost you.
-Simply put, the higher your furnace efficiency rating the less energy your heating system uses to heat your home.
+The furnace efficiency rating helps calculate how much energy you will need to heat your home and, ultimately, how much it will cost you.
+Simply put, the higher your furnace efficiency rating the less energy your furnace requires to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the figure that shows how much heat the furnace will provide compared to the amount of energy needed to produce the heat.
-For example, if your heating equipment has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the figure that tells you how much heat the furnace will provide compared to the amount of energy needed to produce the heat.
+For instance, if your heating equipment has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.

-Keep in mind that this rating does not consider the potential heat lost through leaking or improperly installed duct work or attic insulation.
+Keep in mind that this rating does not take into account the potential heat lost through leaking or improperly installed duct work or attic insulation.
 The duct work in varying homes is different – some good quality, some poorer, so the AFUE rating does not include this in their rating.
-If you worry that your furnace or duct system is not energy efficient, give BW/Cook Service Experts a call today and we will come out for a free in-home analysis and help you determine how much more energy and money you could possibly save each month.
+If you worry that your heating system or duct system is not energy efficient, give BW/Cook Service Experts a call today and we will come out for a free in-home analysis and help you find out how much more energy and money you could possibly save each month.